marjoleinF/gamtree/README.md

 #> -REML = 1010.4  Scale est. = 1.3293    n = 628
 ```

-Note that the standard errors and degrees of freedom do not account for the searching of the tree structure and are therefore likely too low, yielding overly optimistic (i.e., too low) *p* values.
+Note that the standard errors and degrees of freedom for the smooth and parametric terms in the terminal nodes (i.e., those terms with the `.tree` in them) do not account for the searching of the tree structure and are therefore likely too low (overly optimistic), yielding too low *p* values.

 The effect of the smooths is significant in every terminal tree node.
 As expected, the global fixed and random effects are not significant.
 We will probably also see this in their estimated random-effects coefficients being close to zero: